Everything You Need in One Place

 The pharmaceutical industry uses organic compounds taken from crude oil and makes medicinal organic compounds that treat many conditions, such as:

-To a chemist, calling a chemical substance natural or artificial/man-made is totally meaningless; is a treehouse unnatural?
-'Natural' or 'unnatural' is a useless comment because it tell us absolutely nothing about a chemical's properties.
+To a chemist, calling a chemical natural or artificial is meaningless.
+Is a treehouse unnatural?
+We learn nothing by saying natural or unnatural because it does not tell us a chemicals properties.
 There are toxic natural substances and safe, beneficial ones.
-The same goes with synthetics.
+The same goes with artificial substances.

 Carbon chain length: